-The winter is the longest (and darkest) season if parents.
-For some of us the cold weather and snowy conditions can but a damper on fun outdoor activities.
+The winter is the longest (and darkest) season for parents.
+For some of us, the cold weather and snowy conditions can put a damper on fun outdoor activities.
 Kids want to keep busy all year long, so we’ve come up with a list of fun winter activities for you and your little ones.

 Winter Crafts And Activities For Kids

 Easier said then done, but it’s a good idea to try and find a play group in the winter months to help keep the kids (and you) social in the summer months.
 It’s easy to cozy up indoors and sometimes a good ole’ rest is needed in the winter.
 However, when the cabin fever sets in, it’s nice to have a play group where you can take the kids to play with friends.
 You should check local park systems in your area as well as libraries or local Facebook groups.

 Check out the library in the winter.
 For the younger kiddos they usually offer story time schedules.
 It’s also a fun way to introduce your little ones to different kinds of books and puzzles.
 If you sign up for a library card, it’s exciting for kids to pick out their own books or videos to take home with them.
 You can even include an entire project around it.
 Pick out a book or video and have your child draw a picture about it.

 Take a trip to a craft store.
 Get the kids excited to make their own projects, pick out supplies and make something of their own!
 If you need some help with ideas, check out these 42 easy crafts to do with your little ones.
 Or do some easy and fun wood projects.

 The snow can certainly cause some headaches.
 Roads are a mess, stores are packed, schools are closed.
 Use that as an opportunity to enjoy the winter for what it is.
 You can go out and play, build a snowman, collect pine cones, make snow angels.
 A great family activity that’ll surely tire out the whole family.